mScottEvans/reading-notes/201/class05.md

-Chapter 12: “T” (pp.264-299)
+Chapter 12: “Text” (pp.264-299)
-The <summary> tag in HTML is used to define a summary for the <details> element.
+The summary tag in HTML is used to define a summary for the  element.

-The <summary> element is used along with the <details> element and provides a summary visible to the user.
+The element is used along with the element and provides a summary visible to the user.
-When the summary is clicked by the user, the content placed inside the <details> element becomes visible which was previously hidden.
+When the summary is clicked by the user, the content placed inside the element becomes visible which was previously hidden.
-The <summary> tag was added in HTML 5.
+The summary tag was added in HTML 5.
-The <summary> tag requires both starting and ending tag.
+The summary tag requires both starting and ending tag.